-Animals which do not meet all the rules will be put into quarantine.
+Animals which do not meet all the rules may be put into quarantine when they return to the UK.
 They might then be able to obtain early release if they can be shown to comply with the necessary pet travel requirements.

-What you need to do if you are entering or re-entering the UK from the EU and listed non-EU countries
+What you need to do if you are travelling to the EU with a dog, cat or ferret

 The requirements in this situation are more complex and more rigorous.
-For the purposes of entering the UK, your dog, cat or ferret will still require a microchip and rabies vaccination, but will also require a blood test (about three weeks after rabies vaccination) to ensure that the rabies vaccination has generated sufficient antibodies, and then a three month wait after the date of a successful rabies vaccination before your pet can enter the UK.
+For the purposes of entering the UK, your dog, cat or ferret will still require a microchip and rabies vaccination, but will also require a blood test (about 3-4 weeks after rabies vaccination) to ensure that the rabies vaccination has generated sufficient antibodies, and then a three month wait after the date of a successful rabies vaccination before your pet can enter the UK.
 There may well be other requirements depending on the country you are coming from.

 For purposes of entering non-listed countries from the UK, your pet will need an Export Health Certificate issued by DEFRA.
 Your pet will need to meet certain requirements before the certificate will be issued, which vary greatly depending on the destination country, and for some countries are quite complex requiring a number of treatments and/or blood tests at specified times prior to the date of travel.

-You can contact the PETS Travel Scheme helpline on email@example.com or on 0370 241 1710.
+You can contact the Government's Pet travel helpline on email@example.com or on 0370 241 1710.

 Finally, do bear in mind that there are diseases of pets abroad, including in France and the rest of Europe, that are not present in the UK.
 Some of these diseases can be fatal - our practice has seen dogs die of diseases picked up in Europe during a holiday.
 These diseases are not necessarily a reason not to take your pet on holiday with you, but you should talk to your vet about preventative measures before you go.